AngeloJacobo/RISC-V/README.md

 05d00893 //li x17, 93       (write 93(0x5d) to x17)
 ```

 The `./testbench/rv32i_soc_TB.v` monitors all writes to base register and data memory on the `rv32i_soc`.
-It displays the address accessed and its new value. `[BASEREG]` code pertains to changes in base register and `[MEMORY]` code for changes in memory data.
+It displays the address accessed and its new value.
+ - `[BASEREG]` code pertains to changes in base register
+ - `[MEMORY]` code for changes in memory data.
+ -
 After executing all instructions, the state of the 32 base registers and memory data are displayed:
 ```

 Start executing instructions......